ankitofficial00/JS-Tutorial/README.md

 # JS-Tutorial

- A Code Repo for the Javascript
+#  A Code Repo for the Javascript

 01_basics ---> For Basic Javascript concepts

+ 02_basics ---> some new basic concept is started